jacksonaldrich/eBayWebscraping/README.md

 $ python3 ebay-dl.py 'soccer ball' --csv=True
 ```

+# How to modify the number of pages scraped
 Finally, if you want to modify the number of pages scraped, type in the following command into the command line (by adding `--num_pages`):
 ```
 $ python3 ebay-dl.py 'soccer ball' --num_pages=(enter integer here)